What Ryanair’s new smartphone boarding pass system means for passengers

 Europe’s biggest budget airline plans to scrap most paper boarding passes from 12 November 2025.
 Instead, passengers will be expected to present the pass from the Ryanair app on a smartphone.

-Ryanair says from that date “passengers will no longer be able to download and print a physical paper boarding pass.”
-Instead, they must “use the digital boarding pass generated in their ‘myRyanair’ app during check-in to board their Ryanair flight.”
+Ryanair says that, from that date, “passengers will no longer be able to download and print a physical paper boarding pass”.
+Instead, they must “use the digital boarding pass generated in their ‘myRyanair’ app during check-in to board their Ryanair flight”.

-The carrier’s chief marketing offices, Dara Brady, says: “Ryanair’s move to 100 per cent digital boarding passes will mean a faster, smarter, and greener travel experience for our customers.”
+The carrier’s chief marketing officer, Dara Brady, says: “Ryanair’s move to 100 per cent digital boarding passes will mean a faster, smarter, and greener travel experience for our customers.”

-The airline says the decision “follows other key tickets industries (like festivals, music and sport events) which have successfully switched to digital-only ticketing”.

 What is the current arrangement?